Malaysians hail King's decision not to declare state of emergency

 Netizens took to the Internet to hail the decision.

-Twitter user Pravin Snow posted: "Thank you beloved YDP Agong!
-Glad we, Rakyat have you as our shield of defense when the rest failed to protect us.
-Daulat Tuanku!
-Red heart."
+Twitter user Pravin Snow posted: "Thank you beloved YDP (Yang di-Pertuan) Agong!
+Glad we rakyat have you as our shield of defence when the rest failed to protect us.
+Daulat Tuanku!"